rjsocha/wyga-docker-shell/README.md

 # wyga/docker-shell

-This Docker image is designed specifically for serving as a GitLab CI runner in Docker in Docker builds.
+This Docker image is designed specifically for serving as a GitLab CI image in Docker in Docker builds.
 It's built on Ubuntu 22.04 and comes with **bash** present.

 When the environment variable **DOCKER_CREATE_CONTEXT** is present, the image automatically initiates the creation of a Docker context named **dind** configured for the **docker** service.